What are the library hours?

 Where is the copier/printer?

-Where would the Masters Theses or 'Action Papers' be kept?
+Where are the Masters Theses or 'Action Papers' kept?

 Does the library carry textbooks?

-The library does not collect textbooks used in CUI classes.
+The library does not collect textbooks used in Concordia University classes.

 Where do I find materials my professor has put on RESERVE?

-They're kept behind the Circulation Desk.
+Course Reserves are kept behind the Circulation Desk.
 Ask for them by professor, then title.
-You'll need your I.D. card and to fill out a tall blue card which is kept until the item is returned.
-There are four different lending periods to borrow Reserve items: Library Use Only (LUO – can't take out), 3-Hour (can take out), Overnight (but due back by 10 am the next day), and 7-day which are determined by the professor.
+You'll need your I.D. card to check out Reserve items.
+There are multiple lending periods to borrow Reserve items: Library Use Only (LUO – can't take out), 3-Hour (can take out), Overnight (but due back by 10 a.m. the next day), 3-day, and 7-day which are determined by the professor.
 Overdue fines are $5.00/day.

 How do I find out which journals the library has?